R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/prerequisites.md

 to your PC that you're running Northstar on.

+## Firewall

+You need to allow the `NorthstarLauncher.exe` in the firewall so that it can connect to the internet.
+By default, when you launch the server, it should pop up the Windows security alert and let you decide if the application able to connect to the network.

+If you accidentally click the deny button, then follow the step to allow it.

+* Open windows firewall
+* Select "Allow an app or feature through Windows Defender Firewall
+* Click allow other applications
+* Click browse
+* Locate the NorthstarLauncher.exe and select it
+* Click add

 ## Final checks

 To check whether you set everything up correctly, start the game via Northstar and go into a private match.
 Another Northstar user should now be able to see your server on the server browser and join it.\